REFERENCE COMPONENTS

 PRECISION FIDELITY C-7 (LATER MODELS)

 I sold this model when my store opened back in 1981.
-How I could have forgotten it until now is something I would prefer not to dwell on, but it should have been here from the beginning.
-This is a "classic preamplifier", with a design far ahead of not only its own time, but even up to today.
-In fact, our current audio market is begging for an updated version of it.
+This is a "Classic Preamplifier", with a design far ahead of not only its own time, but even up to today.
+In fact, our current audio market is begging for an updated version of the C-7.

 The C-7 was essentially a high quality (tube) phono-stage with two volume controls, a couple of extra (passive) inputs and no line-stage.
 This is "the dream design" of today's audiophiles who have phono-centric systems, like me.
 (My own preamplifier, the Jadis JP-80, was heavily modified to copy the basic design of the C-7.)